 Hungry Bear Restaurant is a counter service dining location serving Japanese curry in Tokyo Disneyland’s Westernland.
-This review features food photos, a look inside the restaurant, and our thoughts as to whether it’s a good place to stop for a meal during your trip to Tokyo Disneyland.
+This TDR dining review features food photos, a look inside the restaurant, and our thoughts as to whether it’s a good place to stop for a meal during your trip to Tokyo Disney Resort.

 As mentioned this version of Hungry Bear Restaurant specializes in Japanese curry.
 And by specializes, I mean that’s the only thing on the menu.
 There are a couple of curry restaurants in Tokyo Disney Resort, including our beloved Casbah Food Court, as curry is incredibly popular in Japan.
 In fact, Hungry Bear Restaurant is so popular that it hungered for an expansion a couple of years ago and consumed Mile Long Bar in the process.